 Studying a dual degree

-From 2021/22, we're planning to offer a new series of dual degrees, in partnership with Edith Cowan University (ECU) in Western Australia.
+From 2021/22, we're offering 3 dual degrees in partnership with Edith Cowan University (ECU) in Western Australia:

 You'll be based in Portsmouth in years 1 and 2, and 4.
 You'll spend year 3 at Edith Cowan University.